4artiseth/VideoToPPT/README.md

    - Press **ESC** to exit

 4. **Find your presentation:**
-   - Your slides are saved as "Introduction Module1.pptx"
+   - Your slides are saved as "Introduction Module1.pptx" (by default)
-   - A backup is automatically maintained as "Introduction Module1_BACKUP.pptx"
+   - A backup is automatically maintained as "Introduction Module1_BACKUP.pptx" (by default)

 ## 🎮 Controls